DataDog/dd-sdk-android/integrations/dd-sdk-android-trace-coroutines/README.md

 ## Getting started

-To include the Datadog Trace extensions for Kotlin Coroutines in your project, simply add the following to your application's `build.gradle` file.
+To include the Datadog Trace extensions for Kotlin Coroutines in your project, simply add the following to your application's `build.gradle` file:

 ```groovy
 dependencies {